septembrr/software-db/README.md

 # Software Database

 ## Summary
-The software database was built to hold all details of software purchased for the Design Hub.
+The software database was built to hold all details of software purchases.
 It includes a front end parameterized search that allows the user to filter results by certain parameters.
 In addition, it includes an administrative system where the user can make changes to records, add users and records, and/or update categories as needed.

 ## File Structure
-The files are stored in the Design Hub Power Server, inside public_html.
 The internal file structure and general purpose of each file is as follows:

 - /software_db
 	- /components